luiul/statistics-meets-logistics/README.md

 - Upload files to Github
 - Do crash course on Git

+## Resolved (Project)

+- Make sure there is no missing data in the project

 ## Workflow

 - pull repo
 - work on project
 - update readme
     - export readme from Notion
-    - generate TOC
+    - generate TOC by calling doctoc
-    - edit readme
+    - edit readme by removing metadata
 - push repo

 # 📋 Outline of Project (WIP)